opentelekomcloud-docs/cloud-create/umn/source/components_overview.rst

 Network
 =======

-.. note:: Cloud Gateway is not yet supported in Google Cloud so a private compute cannot access the Internet.
-It means you cannot install packages from a public repository for a private compute.
+.. note:: Cloud Gateway is not yet supported in Google Cloud.
+Without the Cloud Gateway, a private compute cannot access the Internet.
+It means you cannot install packages from a public repository on a private compute.

 ======================  ===========================================================================================  ====================  ==============
 Components              Scenarios                                                                                    Open Telekom Cloud    Google Cloud